Zeno and the Stoics

 So, like Socrates, the Stoics are intellectualists about desire.

 After Caesar was assassinated in 44 BCE, Cicero (106-43 BCE) tried but was unsuccessful in opposing Antony.
 Cicero himself was murdered not long after, but in the last years of his life, he turned to writing philosophy.
 The dictatorship of Caesar had forced him out of public life, and his personal life was also in disarray.
 (In 46 BCE, he divorced his wife (with whom he had a marriage of convenience) and married a younger woman.
 This marriage ended in less than a year, in part because of his grief over the death in childbirth of his daughter from his first marriage.)
-Unable to serve the public through politics, Cicero decided he would serve them by setting out Greek philosophy in his native Latin.
+Unable to serve the people through politics, Cicero decided he would serve them by setting out Greek philosophy in his native Latin.
 His writing is a primary source for much of the thought of the Hellenistic philosophers.

 "Whereas the ancients claimed the passions are natural and have nothing to do with reason, ...
 Zeno would not agree with that.
 He thought these commotions were equally voluntary and arose from a judgment which was a matter of mere opinion" (Cicero, Academica I.39).